 Flat Irons And Curling Irons

 Ironing hair whether it’s dry or wet leads to breakage and split ends.
-But it’s best to iron your hair while it’s dry.
+But it’s more recommended to iron your hair when it’s dry.

 - Apply heat protectant spray to your hair before using the iron.